jonny-gg/igroot/components/button/demo/size.md

 ## en-US

-iGroot supports a default button size as well as a large and small size.
+Ant Design supports a default button size as well as a large and small size.

 If a large or small button is desired, set the `size` property to either `large` or `small` respectively.
 Omit the `size` property for a button with the default size.